5 Homeless Documentaries You Need to See

-National reports show that about 2% of the world’s population is homeless.
-And another 20% lacks adequate housing.
+United Nations documented that there are about 150 million people experiencing homelessness worldwide.
+And another 20% lack adequate housing.
 Looking at these numbers, even a grade-schooler can tell that we have a problem with homelessness.
 And a pretty serious one at that.

 Despite this, the topic remains taboo.
-There are only a handful of films and shows that depicts homelessness for what it really is.
-Most of the time, these films tackle what life is like on the streets.
+Only a handful of films and shows depict homelessness for what it is.
+Most of the time, these films tackle life on the streets.
 But they rarely show why these people became homeless in the first place.
 Or how we, as a society, contributed to their plight.

 With this, it’s a small wonder why society has a rather dismissive attitude towards homeless people.
 Yes, being homeless is hard.
-But the negative stereotypes and the lack of empathy from others makes it more unbearable.
+However, the negative stereotypes and the lack of empathy from others make it more unbearable.

-But you and every one of us can help put an end to this social injustice.
-We need to educate people and let them know the real deal about homelessness.
-Through this, we can change their perception and, consequently, their attitude towards the homeless.
+But you and every one of us can help end this social injustice.
+We must educate people and let them know the real deal about homelessness.
+Through this, we can change their perception and, consequently, their attitude towards people experiencing homelessness.

 If you don’t know where to start, here are some must-see homeless documentaries that narrate homelessness through the eyes of those who are going through it: